This post may include affiliate links. Thank you for your support.

 – Pat

-Update: This post was originally published in January 2019.
-I made updates to the post below to include more information about Ragù alla Bolognese.
-I also added step by step photos and a recipe video to show you how quick and easy this slow cooker bolognese sauce is to make!
+Update: This recipe was originally published in January 2019.
+I made updates to the post below to include more information about making Ragù alla Bolognese with short ribs at home.

 Overhead photo of beef short ribs cut into 2'' pieces on a gray wood cutting board lined with paper - prep shot of the recipe.